Table of Contents

 Insurance companies will typically assign a value to your case based on your medical bills and lost wages.
 However, this doesn’t take into account the pain and suffering you’ve experienced or the long-term effects of your injury.

-As a result, the insurance company will initially offer much lower than what your case is actually worth.
+As a result, the insurance company will initially offer much less than what your case is worth.
 And, of course, if you decide to take legal action, a personal injury lawyer will also look at all of these factors to determine what kind of settlement or verdict you may be entitled to.

 In the end, it’s impossible to say exactly how much your knee injury is worth without knowing all the details of your case.
 But if you’ve been injured and are looking to get compensated, it’s important to seek out legal advice or a workers’ compensation attorney to ensure that you get the full value of your claim.